OannaOS/OannaOS-for-ubuntu/README.md

 ## Preview

 Here you can see the nice and simple desktop of Oanna OS (forked from Cutefish OS) all credits for the ui go to Cutefish.
+And yes it looks like MacOS :)

 <div align="center">
   <a href="https://github.com/SilkePilon/OannaOS/">